InnovaTechno/HomeMarket/README.md

 * user can select a market to see list of products and a detailed page to see all the informations about the selected market
 * user can select a product to see details about it
 * user can add products to cart and then process a payment to buy it
-* user can add reviews about markets and the app
 * user can receive notifications with a confirmation code.

 **Optional Nice-to-have Stories**